Small Business Marketing often means trying to get the best possible outcome from limited resources. It often comes down to time, or money, or both.

 Probably because once a business is well-funded, they don’t stay “small”!
 Here’s the thing: Having a small budget can actually help you in the long run.
 And, you might not believe it, but, being short on time could too!

-We’ll explain using these three ways to win at small business marketing.
+We’ll explain using these three ways to make small business marketing easier.

 Think Like Your Customer

 This might seem obvious, but to efficiently reach your customers, you need to think like your customers.

 Content creation should be driven by that thinking.
 So should keyword research for Search Engine Optimisation and Marketing, and selecting interests to target with Facebook and Instagram ads.

 While we’re on that subject: For any business, using a small budget to reach the right people is usually a far better strategy than relying on organic results.
 You can read more about that here.

 … and Prioritise

 Keep your focus on the tasks that matter.
 A quick audit of how much time you’re spending on tasks, compared to the payoff, can be surprising.
 If you’ve got employees, it gets more complex.

 That’s why we say being short on time could be an advantage.
 It forces you to stay focused!

 … a few things at a time